-Fires are suppressed at minimum cost, considering firefighter and public safety, benefits, and values to be protected, consistent with resource objectives.
+Fires are suppressed at minimum cost, but must consider firefighter and public safety, cost-effectiveness, benefits, and values to be protected consistent with resource objectives.

-• Fire management will be based on firefighter and public safety, cost-effectiveness, benefits, and values to be protected consistent with resource objectives by using the full range of strategic and tactical options as described in an approved fire management plan.
-Without an approved plan suppression action must be taken.

-All BLM units will utilize a decision making process that evaluates alternative management strategies against selected environmental, social, political, and economic criteria.
+- Fire management will use the full range of strategic and tactical options as described in an approved FMP.
+Without an approved plan, suppression action must be taken. - All BLM units will utilize a decision making process that evaluates alternative management strategies against selected environmental, social, political, and economic criteria.